allegro/php-protobuf/README.md

         getCount{FIELD}()           // return number of field values getIterator{FIELD}($index)  // return ArrayIterator for field values

-{FIELD} is camel cased field name.
+{FIELD} is a camel cased field name.

-### Enums ###
+### Enum

 PHP does not natively support enum type.
-Hence enum is compiled to a class with set of constants.
+Hence enum is represented by the PHP integer type.
+For convenience enum is compiled to a class with set of constants corresponding to its possible values.

-Enum field is simple PHP integer type.

-### Type mapping ###
+### Type mapping

-Range of available build-in PHP types poses some limitations.
+The range of available build-in PHP types poses some limitations.
 PHP does not support 64-bit positive integer type.
 Note that parsing big integer values might result in getting unexpected results.

 Protocol Buffers types map to PHP types as follows: